 Christine attends Monday life drawing, both in person in the ‘before times’ online during COVID.

 She looks forward to getting more involved with Xchanges by taking on the role of board secretary.

 Johanna Kendall studied fine art at the University of Victoria and the Victoria College of Art.
 Her art practice includes acrylic and oil painting, pencil and ink drawing, plus a little dabbling in sculpture and photography.
-Her love of animals and interest in the environment are reflected in her art–she has a Bachelor of Science degree in Environmental Sciences (area of specialty: Conservation Biology) from the University of British Columbia.
-In addition to making art, Johanna is a freelance writer and editor.
+Her love of animals and interest in the environment are reflected in her art—she has a Bachelor of Science degree in Environmental Sciences (area of specialty: Conservation Biology) from the University of British Columbia.
+In addition to making art, Johanna works as a technical writer and editor.
 Johanna lives in Victoria, B.C.

 Heidi Bergstrom, Barry Herring, Jillan Valpy

 Gallery Newsletter: Rachel Hellner

 Online Calendars: Mark Schmiedl